rohullahayobi/wikipediaAPI/README.md

 ## Sample fetched data
 <img src="images/apiImage.png" width="500" height="300">
- *A sample data retrieved by Restapi GET method to display articles with title, summary and a photo*
+A sample data retrieved by Restapi GET method to display articles with title, summary and a photo

+## IMPORTANT
+When you run the application, 10 random article titles will be fetched and stored into the sqlite however sometimes details of articles may not be fethed from WIKIPEDIA api.
+This is because not all wikipedia articles has photo.
+Therefore causes errors while running the application.
+If this is happened please patiently re-run the application until all articles with enough data is fetched.